dotnet/docs-aspire/docs/fundamentals/orleans.md

 }
 ```

-We do similarly in the OrleansClient project, adding the Aspire resources which our project needs to join the Orleans cluster as a client, and configuring the host builder to add an Orleans client:
+You do similarly in the OrleansClient project, adding the .NET Aspire resources which your project needs to join the Orleans cluster as a client, and configuring the host builder to add an Orleans client:

 ```csharp
 using OrleansContracts;